Discrimination on the Basis of Gender, Gender Identity or Transgender Status Handbook Statement: New York City, New York

 The Company prohibits discrimination against and/or harassment of applicants, employees, and interns on the basis of their actual or perceived gender or actual or perceived status as an individual who is transgender, gender non-conforming or intersex.
 For purposes of this policy, gender includes gender identity, self-image, appearance, behavior or expression.
 Harassment includes, but is not limited to, violence, threats of violence and similar conduct.

-Employees who engage with the public as part of their job duties are required to do so in a respectful, non-discriminatory manner by respecting gender diversity and ensuring that members of the public are not subject to discrimination (including discrimination with respect to single-sex programs and facilities).
+Employees who engage with the public as part of their job duties are required to do so in a respectful, non-discriminatory manner by respecting gender diversity and ensuring that members of the public are not subject to discrimination (including discrimination with respect to single-gender programs and facilities).

 Preferred Names, Titles and Pronouns

-Facilities Designated as Single-Sex
+Facilities Designated as Single-Gender

-All employees have the right to use single-sex facilities, such as restrooms, consistent with their gender.
+All employees have the right to use single-gender facilities, such as restrooms, consistent with their gender.
 To the extent possible, the Company will provide single-occupancy restrooms and/or private space within multi-user facilities for individuals with privacy concerns, but will not require use of a single-occupancy bathroom because an individual is transgender or gender non-conforming.

 The Company's dress code and grooming standards are gender neutral, meaning they do not differentiate or impose restrictions or requirements based on gender or sex.